ReflectJS/reflectjs/README.md

 3. navigate to http://localhost:3001 to see the seconds counter live.

-> If you install globally with `npm install -g reflectjs-core` you can just launch the server from any directory with the `reflectjs` command.
+> If you install globally with `npm install -g trillo` you can just launch the server from any directory with the `trillo` command.

 ## Use in a project